theGeekist/stars/README.md

 ## Programmatic API

-In addition to the CLI you can consume the library directly.
-All batch/single operations use option objects, support progress hooks, and allow per-request model overrides via `modelConfig`.
+You can use Geekist Stars as a library in addition to the CLI.
+All batch and single operations use options objects, support progress hooks, and allow per-request model overrides.

 ```ts
 import {